 You might have heard that SEO is dead, but I’m here to tell you it’s absolutely not.
 If you’re not utilizing SEO for website traffic growth, you’re missing out on free, organic traffic to your site that comes without posting on social media everyday.
 Good SEO on your website can help people find you through searches on Google and help create a more steady stream of website traffic overtime.

 What’s really cool about SEO is the lasting impact in can have.
-I have a fashion and lifestyle blog that I haven’t written on in 8 months, but I still get 750-1000 hits a day!
+I have a fashion and lifestyle blog that I haven’t written on in over a year, but I still get 750-1000 hits a day!
 At my peak I was getting around 2500-3000 hits a day, so pretty dang impressive if I do say so myself.

 The reason for this is because the last few years of my blogging career over there was focused so much on creating content that was good for SEO.
 Is every post ranking number one?
 Of course not, but I have a solid chunk of posts that continue to drive massive amounts of traffic to my site and I don’t do anything.